MudassarBashir/spring-framework/README.md

 02.16 An inner bean is appropriate when it will only be needed by it's parent bean since it cannot be referenced outside that scope.

+07/05/17 If Intellij IDEA complains that it can't find XML resources on the classpath, delete the isMavenModule clause from offers-web-application.iml and restart the IDE and rerun the project.

+07.23.2017 Application depends on a local MySQL data source which I have configure and must run in order for the web application to be able to interact with it's data.
+Application is deployed as a WAR file locally in Tomcat 7.
+I've defined the data source as a JNDI resource in Tomcat's conf subdirectory.